MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/fixdatatypes.md

 Value:  <class 'numpy.float64'>
 ```

-Further, we can generate the code for the learned data type transformation:
+Further, you can generate the code for the learned data type transformation:

 ```
 # display the code to transform the data types